sunuslee/vim-plugin-random-colorscheme-picker/README.md

   to see current colorscheme

+* Enter(In Normal Mode)

+  `:CSnext`

+  to switch to a new random theme without restarting vim.

 ### Tips ###
-  Use this plugin with a large colorsheme pool

-  will increase the possibility of meeting the right ColorScheme for you.
+  Use this plugin with a large colorsheme pool will increase the possibility of meeting the right ColorScheme for you.

   So, I recommand you also use the ColorScheme Pack at:

   [Colo(u)r Sampler Pack : Oct 2012 Update](http://www.vim.org/scripts/script.php?script_id=625)

   Big Thanks to __Robert Melton__ for his awesome work!

+  A more complete and actively maintained package can be found [here](https://github.com/flazz/vim-colorschemes).

 ### Any Feedback and Suggestions is welcomed ###
   mail me: sunus.the.dev[at]gmail.com